swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 support interop of the new API with XCTest.

 On the other hand, [traits][] are a powerful Swift Testing feature which is not related to any functionality in XCTest.
-Therefore, there would be interoperability for traits under this proposal.
+Therefore, there would not be interoperability for traits under this proposal.

 Here are some concrete examples: